In recent years, NPCA has facilitated small grants to RPCV initiatives through our Community Fund.

 If you are interested in increasing the Peace Corps community's global development impact, but don't see a specific project you want to support, consider donating to the Community Fund Projects in the Field campaign, this allows NPCA to identify projects most in need and direct funds where we can make the most impact.

-The projects below have been fully funded through the generous support of our members!
+The projects below were fully funded through the generous support of our members!

 "I would like to thank everyone who was able to contribute to the fundraising campaign 'Economic Empowerment of Women in Colombia.'
 Investing in women not only promotes gender equity but also strengthens economies.
 The campaign funding will be used to support a chocolate dessert business called “Transformación,” which is run by members of a farming collective.
 The farming collective finds both national and international markets to sell the cacao grown by its members.
 The campaign funds will be used to improve their workspace and purchase machinery to make edible chocolate, which is a more desired good in the market they are selling to and will allow them to increase their profit margins." - Elyse Magen